DPDK/dpdk/doc/guides/cryptodevs/aesni_mb.rst

 * Chained mbufs are not supported.
 * Only in-place is currently supported (destination address is the same as source address).
-* Only supports session-oriented API implementation (session-less APIs are not supported).

 Installation
 ------------